ryanelian/instapack/books/dev-spa-angularjs.md

     - Error messages are wrapped in a `field-validation-error` class, like the Razor tag counterpart.

-    - Read more about AngularJS forms: https://docs.angularjs.org/guide/forms

     - Read more about `ng-messages`, used within `validation-message` component: https://docs.angularjs.org/api/ngMessages/directive/ngMessages

 - `MyForm.$valid` and `MyForm.$invalid` were used for disabling form submit and the submission button when one or more inputs have invalid values.

+    - Read more about AngularJS forms: https://docs.angularjs.org/guide/forms

 ## Routing

 If you have successfully followed the guide up to this point, **congratulations**! :tada: You have mastered the ways of building a **component-based web application client**.
-You may use server-based routing to serve pages containing your developed components.
+You may use **server-side routing** to serve pages containing your developed components.

-However, there are cases when you need to develop a full Single-Page Application (SPA) powered by client-side routing.
+However, there are cases when you need to develop a full **Single-Page Application (SPA)** powered by **client-side routing**.

 ## Role-Based Authorization